What is a Nonogram Puzzle? A Beginner’s Guide to Solving

 Origins of Nonograms

-Nonogram puzzles have a rich history that dates back to Japan in the late 20th century.
+Nonogram puzzles originated as Japanese puzzles and have a rich history that dates back to Japan in the late 20th century.
 They were first introduced by two Japanese puzzle enthusiasts, Non Ishida and Tetsuya Nishio, who independently developed similar puzzle concepts.

 Nonograms quickly gained popularity in Japan and later spread to other parts of the world.